Borough Market

 Best time at Mon — 18:00

 This day is usually calmer than average.
-This slot has a higher chance of a comfortable visit: Market closed.
-Weather is currently not ideal: clear ☀️.
+This slot has a higher chance of a comfortable visit: Market mostly closed, perimeter restaurants open.

 30–50% · Quiet60–80% · Moderate90–100% · Crowded